Friends and Family of MAPs

 In general, MAPs are not a danger to children, the same way you are not a danger to people you find attractive.
 Minor attractions work like other attractions, and MAPs can avoid acting on attractions to minors the same way you wouldn't act on an attraction to someone who didn't like you back.
 Current research indicates that the vast majority of MAPs never commit a sexual offense (including viewing illegal content), so there is little reason to suspect that the MAP you know will harm a child.

-The very act of telling you about their attractions suggests that your MAP friend or family member does not want to offend.
+The act of telling you about their attractions suggests that your MAP friend or family member is unlikely to offend.
 After all, no predator would want the added scrutiny from coming out as a MAP.
-Most MAPs risk serious repercussions when disclosing their attractions to a friend or family member, so the decision to come out is rarely a hasty one.
+Most MAPs face significant risks when telling a friend or family member about their attractions, so the decision to come out is rarely a hasty one.
 Your friend or family member needs your support and understanding, not your suspicion.

 What causes minor attractions?